 Hi, I’m Jessie!

 My short stories and poems have appeared in various literary journals and the anthology Love Is the Drug & Other Dark Poems, and I co-authored the 2011 book Rethinking Paper & Ink: The Sustainable Publishing Revolution.
+My short story “[SILENCE]” was the grand prize winner of the 2024 Phyllis Grant Zellmer Prize for Fiction.

 I currently live nestled along the Willamette River in St. Johns (Portland) with my partner, Justin, and our dog, Zoey.